Periodontal Treatment in Korea

 Cleaning

-Treatment of scratching and removing bacterial membranes and tartar on the surface of teeth that cannot easily be removed with a toothbrush
+Treatment that consists of scratching and removing bacterial membranes and tartar on the surface of teeth that cannot easily be removed with a toothbrush.

 STEP 2

-Treatment that smooths out the rough root surface at the bottom of the teeth after dental scaling
+Treatment that smooths out the rough root surface at the bottom of the teeth by dental scaling.

 STEP 3

-Treatment to remove inflammatory tissue and tartar inside the gums that cannot be dealt with dental scaling
+Treatment to remove inflammatory tissue and tartar inside the gums that cannot be dealt with by dental scaling.

 STEP 4